tholden/dynareOBC/README.md

 Background
 ----------
-Please read the paper here: https://github.com/tholden/dynareOBC/raw/master/paper.pdf
+Please read the theory paper from here: https://github.com/tholden/dynareOBC/raw/master/TheoryPaper.pdf And the computational paper from here: https://github.com/tholden/dynareOBC/raw/master/ComputationalPaper.pdf

 It is also on RePEc here (for citations): https://ideas.repec.org/p/zbw/esprep/127430.html